 Schedule & Timeline

-- Broad communications will be delivered to the campus community informing them of the upcoming changes.
+- Broad communication delivered to the campus community with information of the upcoming changes.

 - New sponsored Net-IDs will, by default, have no access to CyBox.
 Exceptions can be requested, but approved Net-IDs will have a zero (0 GB) quota and will not be able to store any data in the sponsored Net-IDs CyBox account.
 They will only be able to store data in college/unit accounts.

 - New secondary Net-IDs will have a zero (0 GB) quota and will not be able to store any data in the secondary Net-IDs CyBox account.
 They will only be able to store data in college/unit accounts.

-ITS and college/unit IT professionals will communicate with individuals based on their individual CyBox usage.
+- ITS and college/unit IT professionals communicate with individuals based on their individual CyBox usage.
 All CyBox customers are encouraged to perform regular file reviews and remove obsolete, duplicate or out of date files.
 Because unlimited storage on CyBox is no longer available, it is important to only store what you need and regularly remove files you no longer have any use for.

 Due to successful collective cleanup efforts, no CyBox data quotas will be instituted for individual or existing college/unit CyBox data.

 - The concentrated efforts (between November 2020 and June 2021) to decrease the amount of storage on Box (known as CyBox) have been successful.
 By working together, the use of CyBox at Iowa State University has gone from 1.8 PB to 0.793 PB, exceeding the goal of 1.2 PB.
 No data quotas will be instituted for individual or existing college/unit CyBox data.

 - The Storage Advisory Committee, along with IT units, launches a survey to collect information from faculty, staff, students and researchers.